bablokb/jasper-install/Readme.md

 Besides `all` you can pass the names of one or more individual modules to `jasper-install`.
 This is more of a development feature to verify the correct operation of the given install-task.
+To see all available options of `jasper-install`, just run `jasper-install -h`.

 If you connect with ssh and don't want to keep the connection open all the time, you can also start the installation with